Daniyal-Qureshi/offlinepdf/README.md

 ## 🐛 Troubleshooting

 **Command not found after installation:**
+- If using pipx: Make sure you ran `pipx ensurepath` and restarted your terminal
-- Make sure your Python `bin` directory is in your PATH
+- If using pip: Make sure your Python `bin` directory is in your PATH
-- Try using `pipx` instead of `pip` for isolated installation
+- **Recommended:** Use `pipx` for global installation to avoid PATH issues
 - Restart your terminal after installation

+**pipx not found:**
+- Install pipx using the instructions in the Installation section above
+- After installing pipx, run `pipx ensurepath` to add it to your PATH
+- Restart your terminal

 **Permission errors:**
 - Make sure you have read access to input files